-It is recognized that within the therapeutic process, a physiotherapist may take on a number different roles like curative, mentor and a counsellor.
-In relation to counselling, it is argued that physiotherapist may often be involved in counselling situations, without being fully aware of it.
-The use of counselling skills may be considered as distinct from acting as a counsellor, the latter being the function of physiologist, social workers or psychiatrist.
-However it is recommended that every clinician learns to use counselling skills within their frame work clinical practice.
-It appears that over the years of clinical experience physiotherapists view their roles with regard to patients differently.
-As junior physiotherapist they may consider themselves more in an expert, curative role, providing treatment from the perspective of their professional expertise.
-While more senior physiotherapist seem to endure to meet patients preferences of therapy and engage more in social interactions with the patients, thus considering themselves more in the role of a guide or counsellor.
+It appears that over the years of clinical experience, physiotherapists view their roles with regard to patients differently.
+As junior physiotherapist they may consider themselves to play more of an expert, curative role, providing physiotherapy treatment from the perspective of their professional expertise, while more senior physiotherapist seem to prefer to meet patients’ preferences of therapy and engage more in social interactions with the patients, thus considering themselves more in the role of a guide or counsellor.

 Communication with Patients

-Communication consists of various components that include verbal and non-verbal components.
+Communication is an important part of physiotherapy techniques and consists of various components that include verbal and non-verbal components.

 Various Phases during the Interaction with Patients

-During the overall series of back pain treatment, as well as in each session, it is important that the physiotherapist shapes the interaction deliberately with the patient.
-Usually three phases of any counselling with the patient during the treatment that are:
+During the overall series of back pain and neck pain treatment, as well as in each session, it is important that the physiotherapist shapes the interaction deliberately with the patient.
+Usually, there are three phases of any counselling with the patient:

 - Initial phase

 - Middle phase